StanClark/Portfolio/README.md

 This was done when working for the Usher Institute.
 The software I made extracted comments from the teams courses and categorized them for use in analysis of course.

 Done in Python

+## Media Crawler
+This was made when working for the Usher Institute.
+This software would perform mass modifications via an admin portal that did not have conventional options for mass modifications.

+Done in Python

+## Moss Project
+This was done during my studies at the University of Edinburgh.
+The project focused on simulating the buying and selling of farm land within a flooding area in terms of short vs long term financial planning and the effects of different intervention in these scenarios.

+Done in Netlogo

+## Software Testing
+This was done during my studies at the University of Edinburgh.
+This focused on creating unit, integration and system testing,

+Done in Java and JUnit

+##